 Revenue is recognised when the Company's right to receive the payment is established, which is generally when shareholders approve the dividend.

 Insurance Claim

-Claims lodged with the insurance companies are accounted for on accrual basis to the extent these are measurable and ultimate collection is reasonably certain.
+Calles to ged with the insurance companies are accounted for on accrual basis to the extent these are measurable and ultimate collection is reasonably certain.

 c.
 Property, Plant and Equipment